stas-malavin/SMmisc/regexp-notes.md

 `[:blank:]` - Blank characters: space and tab, and possibly other locale-dependent characters such as non-breaking space

 `[:cntrl:]` - Control characters.
-In ASCII, these characters have octal codes 000 through 037, and 177 (‘DEL’).
+In ASCII, these characters have octal codes 000 through 037, and 177 (DEL).
 In another character set, these are the equivalent characters, if any

 `[:digit:]` - Digits: `0 1 2 3 4 5 6 7 8 9`